CloreDJ/DJControl-Starlight-CFW/README.md

 You can now open STM32CubeProgrammer, select USB, select your DJControl Starlight and flash custom firmware.
 We advise you to back up the original firmware first.

 ## Developing custom firmware
-Examples of custom firmware are coming along side of the pinouts.
+~~Examples of custom firmware are coming along side of the pinouts.~~ Unfortunately I have damaged my own controller during a gig, thus can no longer document it's inner workings 🙃